 You will find them at 31 Mungar Rd, Maryborough.

 FOR a fun half-day outing, race around Hervey Bay Go Kart track then cool off for a few hours slip-sliding your way down the 120-metre waterslide.

 Children must be two years old to ride in a tandem go-kart with an over-18 driver, but nine-year-olds+ can drive their own.
 Kids and tots of all ages can ride the water slide.

 The attraction is open every day, from 9.30am to 5pm at 245 Scrub Hill Rd, Nikenbah (off the Maryborough-Hervey Bay Rd).

 OBSERVE sea life in their natural habitat at Reefworld Aquarium.

 It's home to many different marine animals including colourful tropical fish, sharks and large reef fish, along with tubeworms, crabs and many more.

 Feed the turtles at 11am or the sharks at 2.30pm daily.
 Cost is $20 adult, $10 children three to 13 years.

-They are open 9.30am to 4pm every day.
-They are located at Dayman Park, cnr Kent St and Pulgul St, Urangan.
+Open from 9.30am to 4pm every day, at Dayman Park, cnr Kent St and Pulgul St, Urangan.